nemonik/Intellect/README.rst

    The syntax diagram for a ``attributeStmt``.

-``attributeStmt" statements are policy expressions used for policy attributes, a form of global accessible from inside of rules.
+``attributeStmt`` statements are policy expressions used for policy attributes, a form of global accessible from inside of rules.

 For example, a policy could be written::